 At Havill’s, we regularly hear stories about how our clients have found a real sense of community and belonging in the land lease community that they’ve chosen to place their homes in.
-In one our newest community, the residents have formed strong bonds that have seen them all attend one home owning couple’s wedding, help another resident get through hip surgery by walking her dog and delivering home-cooked meals, and lots of little things that have helped the community thrive.
+In one of our newest communities, the residents have formed strong bonds that have seen them all attend one home-owning couple’s wedding, help another resident get through hip surgery by walking her dog and delivering home-cooked meals, and do lots of little things that have helped the community thrive.

 All the land lease communities that we work with have green spaces where residents can get together for a softball game, or hang out, and some parks have playgrounds too.
 Valley Gate has a gorgeous new playground and basketball court that is used by young and old.

 Doesn’t this sound appealing?
-Get in touch with one of our Home Consultants, Viola or Alan, to find out about the land lease communities that we place our homes in, and which one would best suit your needs.
+Get in touch with our Home Consultant Viola to find out about the land lease communities that we place our homes in, and which one would best suit your needs.
 They can also help you find the perfect mini home, and walk you through the financing process.
 Getting into a brand new Kent mini home is easier than you think, and may help you fight social isolation by moving into a supportive community.